j5v/boop-synth/README.md

 [Boop homepage](https://johnvalentine.co.uk/?art=boop)

-Example: This graph generates a sine wave and sends it to the output.
+Example: This graph generates a sine wave, scales it with an envelope, and sends it to the output.

 ![](docs/example1.png)